pmean/build-website/text/99/modify.md

 **Example**

-In a study of breast feeding, one of the variables measures birth weight in kilograms.
+In a study of breast feeding
+- one of the variables measures birth weight in kilograms.
 Suppose we needed to **convert this column of data into grams**.
 This would simply involve mulitplying by 1000.